flavienbwk/12-bytes-compression/README.md

 Allows as well to sacrifice unit value for it to be coded on 2/4/8 values instead of 10.

 Use [twelve_bytes_compression.cpp](./twelve_bytes_compression.cpp) on the embedded software side of your SigFox project.
-Then, use one of the `api_decompress.*` available to decompress the frame as you want on the server side.
+Then, use one of the librairies in `/decompress` to decompress the frame on the server side.

 ## Run example